 The Rumors Behind Taj Mahal

-You may come across several stories told by some locals and are not based upon any facts or evidence.
+You may come across several stories told by some locals that are not based upon any facts or evidence.
 Some may sound convincing even though there are no proofs to prove them, and some of them seem as untrue as they sound, like the myth that this complex is the work of famous Italian or European architects.

 The Myth of Black Taj Mahal